Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 3. Adequate Watering

 As Philodendron Rio and Brasil are tropical species, they need adequate water.
-It is ideal to maintain consistent soil moisture for both of them but not soggy all the time.
+It is ideal for maintaining consistent soil moisture for both of them but not soggy all the time.

 They prefer filtered or distilled and chlorine-free water.